Kuku371/MQ-Mini-Project/index.md

 <h2>Project Idea</h2>

 This project explores how quantum computing can be applied to optimize biiking routes by minimizing distance and time while maximizing safety.
-It utilizes quantum algorithms including the Quantum Approximate Optimization Alogirthm(QAOA).
+It utilizes quantum algorithms including the Quantum Approximate Optimization Algorithm(QAOA).

 <h2>Background and Motivation</h2>